-Any cars that were starting the race from the pit lane may join the formation lap once the whole field has passed the end of the pit lane for the first time.
-Any such cars may complete all formation laps but must enter the pit lane after the safety car returns to the pits and start the race from the end of the pit lane in the order they get there.
+Any cars that were starting the sprint qualifying session or the race from the pit lane may join the formation lap once the whole field has passed the end of the pit lane for the first time.
+Any such cars may complete all formation laps but must enter the pit lane after the safety car returns to the pits and start the sprint qualifying session or the race from the end of the pit lane in the order they get there.

-Any other car entering the pit lane during the formation laps may re-join the track but must enter the pit lane after the safety car returns to the pits and start the race from the end of the pit lane in the order they get there.
+Any other car entering the pit lane during the formation laps may re-join the track but must enter the pit lane after the safety car returns to the pits and start the sprint qualifying session or the race from the end of the pit lane in the order they get there.

-A penalty under Article 38.3(d) will be imposed on any driver whose tyre(s) are changed for a different specification before the start of the race.
+A penalty under Article 38.
+47.3d) will be imposed on any driver whose tyre(s) are changed for a different specification before the start of the race.